AI-Dojo-Public/ai-dojo-user-guide/docs/user/quickstart.md

-In this guide, we will use **Docker Compose** to deploy the whole AI Dojo project.

 Given the large number of components and repositories the AI-Dojo project consists of, we provide a relatively simple and unified approach to project deployment and development.
 The deployment process differs based on your intentions and needs.
 We consider three categories of needs: